HenrikBengtsson/ucsf-vpn/README.md

 ## OpenConnect?

-In August 2017, the UCSF VPN server was updated such that it no longer works with ~~the open-source OpenConnect client~~ OpenConnect (< 7.08).
-For instance, uses on Ubuntu 16.04 (Xenial) only gets OpenConnect 7.06, which [fails to connection with an error](https://github.com/HenrikBengtsson/ucsf-vpn/issues/4).
+In August 2017, the UCSF VPN server was updated such that it no longer works with OpenConnect (< 7.08).
+For instance, users on Ubuntu 16.04 (Xenial) only gets OpenConnect 7.06, which [fails to connection with an error](https://github.com/HenrikBengtsson/ucsf-vpn/issues/4).
 It has later been found that this has been fixed in OpenConnect 7.08.
 [There is a confirmed way to force install this](https://github.com/HenrikBengtsson/ucsf-vpn/issues/4) from the Ubuntu 17.04 (Zesty) distribution to Ubuntu 16.04, but it is not sure whether it leaves the system in a stable state or not.

 ## Privacy